The Truth... What is it?

 • Christ the King Sunday: this is the last Sunday of the Trinity or Pentecost Season & the Sunday just before the first Sunday of Advent.
 Since it is the day for proclamation of Jesus as our King, one would think that it would rank with Christmas & Easter.

 • Advent Season: Advent ("the coming") begins with the 4th Sunday prior to Christmas Day; a joyful period of anticipation of the coming birth of Jesus.
-A season of gifts and new things and somewhat opposite of the humbling-down of the Lent Season.
+Advent is a season of gifts and new things and somewhat opposite of the humbling-down of the Lent Season.

 check out the Highest TRUTH